 For Kathryn Romeyn, Life Is All About Freedom

 Kathryn Romeyn is the type of person who hears the words, “I wish I had your job” nearly every day—and for good reason.
-Based in Los Angeles’ Mid-City District, she is a freelance writer who pens articles on travel, fashion, and beauty for publications such as AFAR, Elle, and The Hollywood Reporter.
+Based in Los Angeles’ Mid-City District, she is a freelance writer who pens articles on travel, fashion and beauty for publications such as AFAR, Elle Australia, and The Hollywood Reporter.

-This envy-worthy life has been hard-fought: After earning a journalism degree from Northeastern University in Boston, Romeyn spent time on staff at Los Angeles Confidential and Foam Magazine, worked as a writer for the Los Angeles Times, and ran Beauty Bender, an editorial site focused on all things beauty.
+This envy-worthy life has been hard-fought: After earning a journalism degree from Northeastern University in Boston, she spent time on staff at Los Angeles Confidential and Foam Magazine, has worked as a freelance writer for the Los Angeles Times, and ran Beauty Bender, an editorial site focused on all things beauty.
+She’s done everything from interview celebrities to test out beauty products to travel to far-flung locations, all in the name of her career.

 Let’s start with a deep topic.
 Who are some women that you admire?

 The women in my family are incredibly inspiring.
 My mom, for starters.
 She is someone who craves knowledge.
-She grew up in rural Arkansas, but ended up traveling the world as an art-history professor and now takes groups of students to Europe.
+She grew up in rural Arkansas, but ended up traveling the world as an art history professor and now takes groups of senior citizens to Europe as part of educational enrichment trips.

 My grandma, who passed when I was in high school, was amazing.
 She grew up in Queens, boarded a ship to Paris when she was just 20 years old, lived there for six months, and then moved to Buenos Aires to be a copywriter.
 Mind you, this was the 1930s—no one was doing anything like that.